← Back to blogPermissive hypercapnia ICU guide

 • If the patient is worsening, the issue may be strategy failure rather than simply “not tolerating a high CO₂.”

 For bedside calculation support, pair this with the Desired VE Calculator.
-For the broader ARDS framework, review ARDSNet Protocol Explained and Permissive Hypercapnia Explained.
+For the broader ARDS framework, review ARDSNet Protocol Explained, ARDSNet PEEP/FiO₂ Table Explained, and Permissive Hypercapnia Explained.
+If you are interpreting the blood gas response in real time, also use the ABG Analyzer and the ABG Interpretation guide.

 Ventilator strategy

-Use our ARDSNet Calculator to apply lung-protective settings quickly, and pair it with the Desired VE Calculator when you need to think through how much minute ventilation change would be required to move PaCO₂ in either direction.
+Use our ARDSNet Calculator to apply lung-protective settings quickly, pair it with the ARDSNet PEEP/FiO₂ table guide for oxygenation strategy, and use the Desired VE Calculator when you need to think through how much minute ventilation change would be required to move PaCO₂ in either direction.

 Risks and monitoring